Frequently Asked Questions

 Are you handicapped accessible?

-Our location is handicapped accessible including: parking (in back), doors, restroom, and table work space.
+Our location is handicapped accessible including: parking (in back), doors, restrooms, and table work space.
 Please contact us if you have concerns about completing a project on your own.

 May I receive a refund for an event I am unable to attend?

-Due the preparation of materials, we are unable to give refunds.
-If you contact us within 48 hours of your class, we can issue a one-time transfer to another class.
+Due the preparation of materials and reservation of seats, we are unable to give refunds.
+We also do not send materials home for projects to be completed.
+If you contact us within 48 hours before your event, we can issue a one-time transfer to another class.

 How often are projects rotated?

 PIP hopes to provide opportunity for customers to come back again and again to create something new.
 New projects will be offered with each season and will evolve with the current trends.
-Please join our mailing list to be the first to learn about new projects and events.
+Please join our mailing list, found at the bottom of this page, to be the first to learn about new projects and events.